 The Chitwan National Park and the local people jointly initiate community development activities and manage natural resources in the buffer zone.
-Government of Nepal has made provision of to provide 30-50 percent of the park revenue for community development and natural resource management in the buffer zone.
+The government of Nepal has made provision to provide 30-50 percent of the park revenue for community development and natural resource management in the buffer zone.

 The park has a range of climatic seasons each offering a unique experience.
 October through February with average temperatures of 25oc offer an enjoyable climate.
 From March to June temperatures can reach as high as 43oC, The hot humid days give way to the monsoon season that typically lasts from late June until September, Rivers become flooded and roads are impossible.

 In late January, local villagers are allowed to cut thatch grasses to meet their needs, which offers a better viewing of wildlife to visitors.
-September, November, February and April, migratory birds join the residential birds and create spectacular bird watching opportunities.
+In September, November, February, and April, migratory birds join the residential birds and create spectacular bird-watching opportunities.
 While the monsoon rains bring lush vegetation, most trees flower in late winter.
-The palash tree, known as the "flame of the forest' and silk cotton tree have spectacular crimson flowers that can be seen from a distance.
+The Palash tree, known as the "flame of the forest' and the silk cotton tree have spectacular crimson flowers that can be seen from a distance.

 The Chitwan National Park consists of tropical and subtropical forests.
 Sal forests cover 70 percent of the park.
 Sal leaves are used locally for plates in festivals and religious offerings.

 Grasslands cover 20 percent of the park.
 There are more than 50 different types of grasses, including the elephant grass (Saccharum spp ), renowned for its immense height.
 It can grow up to 8m in height.
 The park is home to more than 50 mammal species, over 525 birds, and 55 amphibians and reptiles.
-The endangered fauna found in the park are: One-horned rhinoceros, Gaur.
+The endangered fauna found in the park is the One-horned rhinoceros, Gaur.
 Royal Bengal tiger.
-Wild elephant, Fourhorned antelope, Pangolin, Golden monitor lizard, Python, etc. Bengal florican.
+Wild elephant, Four horned antelope, Pangolin, Golden monitor lizard, Python, etc. Bengal florican.
 Lesser florican, Giant hornbill, Black stork, While stork, etc.

-Elephant safari provides opportunity to get a closer view of the endangered one-horned rhinoceros.
+Elephant safari provides an opportunity to get a closer view of the endangered one-horned rhinoceros.
 One may also get a glimpse of the elusive Bengal tiger.
-The Elephant Breeding Center at Khorsor, Sauraha gives you information on captive elephant and the calves born there.
+The Elephant Breeding Center at Khorsor, Sauraha gives you information on captive elephants and the calves born there.

-Public buses, tourist coaches, and airlines service link Chitwan.
+Public buses, tourist coaches, and airline service link Chitwan.
 There are nine entrance gates to the park

 1, Kasara via Jagatpur , 2.
 Ghatgain via Patihani , 3.
 Bhimle via Maghauli, 4.
 Khagendra mali via Bhandara , 5.
 Sunachuri via Sunachuri , 6.
 Sauraha via Tandi (Ratna Nagar)7.
 Laukhani via Pragatinaggr , 8.
 Amaltari via Danda , 9.
 Kujauli via Rajahar.